Board of Directors

-Director Galleano’s leadership role in the greater watershed also includes a seat on the Chino Basin Watermaster Board.
+Director Galleano’s leadership role in the greater watershed also includes a seat on the Chino Basin Watermaster Board and the Joint-Inland Orange County Caucuses.
 He also serves as a board member for Western’s Engineering Operations and Water Resources Committee.
-Director Galleano serves as Western’s alternate representative for the Riverside Advisory Committee and the Chino Desalter Authority.
-In addition, Mr. Galleano also represents Western on the Joint-Inland Orange County Caucuses.
+In addition, Mr. Galleano also serves on Western’s Corona/Norco Ad Hoc Committee.

 Director Galleano is a third-generation winegrower at the Historic Cantu-Galleano Ranch, home to Galleano Winery, a historic local treasure and living wine museum in Mira Loma.
 Galleano Winery is a highly-acclaimed dry farming operation, a statement to Director Galleano’s formidable commitment to water supply sustainability.